kiseyno92/SNU_ML/README.md

 # SNU_ML
-### It is Exercise codes of SeungHyun Kang in SNU bigdata Academy
+### There are Exercise codes of SeungHyun Kang in SNU bigdata Academy

 * Seoul National Univercity Bigdata Academy
   2017.07.10 ~ 2017.08.04